 A painfully bent toe limits your mobility, as well as which shoes you comfortably can wear.
 Narrow, ill-fitting shoes are common causes of hammer toes.
 Hammer toes may need just some physical therapy or a splint to straighten out, but an experienced podiatrist like Dr. Velimir Petkov knows when hammer toe surgery is justified.
-To avoid surgery, visit Premier Podiatry in Clifton, New Jersey as soon as you recognize the symptoms.
+To avoid surgery, visit Clifton podiatry practice as soon as you recognize the symptoms.
 Caught early, hammertoes are easier to treat.
 Call today for an evaluation.

 Besides the appearance of the affected toe, a hammer toe often causes added foot pain.
 You may develop additional symptoms such as: